cyberbotics/webots-doc/robotis-op2/remote-compilation.md

-# Cross-Compilation
+# Remote compilation

-Cross-compilation can be used to transfer the controller to the real robot.
+Remote compilation can be used to transfer the controller to the real robot and to compile the controller on the robot.

 ## Sections
 - [Settings](settings.md)